How to visit a Croat and be a good guest

 But what if your host isn’t a close friend?
 How should you act when you’ve been invited to someone’s home that you don’t know very well?
 For the day when you get invited to lunch at a Croatian’s home or are planning a drop-in, it will be valuable to be familiar with good Croatian manners.

-Croats like to say “osjećaj se kao kod kuće/doma” (meaning “feel like you’re home”), but there are still some unspoken rules we should all live by.
+Croats like to say osjećaj se kao kod kuće/doma (meaning make yourself at home), but there are still some unspoken rules we should all live by.

 If you are not invited to visit someone, it is best to announce your visit in advance.
 Give them a quick call or send a message to see if your host is at home and free when you plan to visit them.

 Our daily schedules are pretty messy these days, so giving notice will prevent a stressful situation and save everyone time and energy.
 Additionally, an advance announcement is a polite gesture.
 You probably wouldn’t like to visit anyone at the wrong time.

 Of course, if you’re visiting your family, friends, or someone else who is very close to you, you probably have an open invitation.
 A quick call, again, is useful because you don’t want poljubiti vrata (a Croatian phrase literally translated as to kiss closed doors), especially if you are traveling to see someone.

 There is an unwritten rule in Croatia to bring a small symbolic present with you for the host.
 This is usually common when visiting someone for the first time.
 This will cheer up the host, and you’ll make a good first impression.

 It is acceptable to bring coffee, cookies, a box of chocolates, a house plant, or something similar.
 You can wrap the gift in decorative paper or just put it in a decorative bag (which your host can then repurpose, naravno).